-Starting near Swan Lake on Saint Annes Rd, the route heads south to Vernon while climbing slowly.
+Starting near Swan Lake on Saint Annes Road, the route heads south to Vernon while climbing slowly.
 Highway 6, eastbound from Vernon to Lumby, has wide shoulders and climbs gradually; strong riders can easily maintain over 30km/h on this stretch.
-The main climb of the day (400m+) is on Trinity Valley Rd from Lumby to Ashton Creek, followed by a long, gradual descent into Enderby.
+The main climb of the day (400m+) is on Trinity Valley Road from Lumby to Ashton Creek, followed by a long, gradual descent into Enderby.
 Traveling backroads from Enderby to Armstrong includes one small climb, followed by one final short climb after Armstrong to finish the ride.
 While this route only has one large climb, the total elevation gain is close to 1500m in the complete 124km ride.

 Surfaces & Traffic

 From Swan Lake to Vernon there is moderate traffic and wide shoulders on Highway 97, followed by light traffic and narrower paved roads through Vernon on Greenhow Road and Pleasant Valley Road.
 Light traffic and good pavement on Buchanan Road are followed by smooth pavement and moderate traffic with wide shoulders on Highway 6 to Lumby.
 Trinity Valley Road has light traffic, rough pavement and some gravel as it climbs from Lumby to Ashton Creek.
 The road into Enderby is smooth pavement with narrow shoulders and moderate traffic, depending on the season.
 Backroads from Enderby to Armstrong are good pavement, narrow shoulders, and light traffic.